datastaxdevs/workshop-IOS-Swift-Astra/README.md

 To create an empty collection named *newCol* in *keyspacename1* for example:
 ![](READMEPictures/Screen%20Shot%202022-07-13%20at%209.48.09%20AM.png)

 The collections for the sample app are named: *userInfo* and *orders*.
-They are both in the keyspace *keyspacename1*.
+They are both in the keyspace *gh_orders_userinfo*.
 If you want to customize the app by creating different collections, make sure to change using search and replace (in the *DBController.swift* file) the *userInfo* and *orders* to whatever you named them.

 If you just want to test the app, you will have to create both of these collections in whatever keyspace you created.